 Trademarks are a form of intellectual property designed to protect your brand from those who seek to confuse consumers and trade upon your company's goodwill.
 Many businesses choose to register their name and logo with the U.S. Patent and Trademark Office (PTO) to ensure that they have nationwide federal protection.

 Many brands incorporate color as part of their central identity.
 Consider Tiffany's shade of light blue, or Starbucks' shade of green.
 These colors or directly associated with the companies by consumers, so much so that they can recognize your storefront or packaging without even reading your name.

 If you are preparing to file a federal trademark application with the PTO, you may decide that you want to protect your mark in a particular color.
 For example, your logo may be burgundy on all of your advertising and marketing, and thus you may want to specifically reserve that color as part of your mark.
 How do you describe these colors to guarantee adequate protection?

-The first question is whether you wish to claim color at all.
+The first question is whether you should claim a color at all.
 Sometimes, more flexibility is gained by filing the trademark in black and white, which is the default for marks registered with the PTO.
 If you submit your mark in black and white, you can modify your color scheme later if you wish, and not have to register the newer incarnations of the mark.

-If you wish to proceed with registration of a trademark that includes colors, the drawing submitted with the application must show the mark in color.
+If you wish to proceed with registration of a trademark that includes colors, the drawing submitted with the trademark application must show the mark in color.
 In addition, the application must include:

 What about stippling and lining?
-You may have viewed trademarks in the USPTO database in which colors in a trademark application are indicated by special lines or dots referred to a "stippling and lining”.
-Don’t worry.
+You may have viewed trademarks in the PTO database in which colors in a trademark application are indicated by special lines or dots referred to a "stippling and lining."
+Not to worry about this language.
 Stippling and lining are not required for trademark applications filed after November 2, 2003, so references to this language are somewhat antiquated, even though you will occasionally see the phrase in PTO literature.